ddulic/resume/ddulic.md

 * Detailed technical knowledge and hands-on experience in the design and implementation of fully automated CI and CD systems
 * Passionate, responsible and committed engineer, with a get-it-done, on-time spirit
 * Highly adaptable in quickly changing technical environments with very strong organizational and analytical skills
+* Believer in Behaviour Driven Development and Agile software development principles
 * Self-motivated and hard working with the ability to work under minimal supervision and guidance

 ------